-It's incredibly interesting to watch the financial industry is changing.
-Over the past decade, there have been so many technological breakthroughs that have influenced our habits, gave us more opportunities, and raised fintech to a new peak.
-Even more, we are still at the epicenter of these events.
-The Covid-19 pandemic canceled out the forecasts of experts on the development of the fintech industry.
-Everything that was clear yesterday is uncertain today.
-But the world is coming back to life.
-We can speak more confidently now about what awaits the fintech industry in the near future.
-Based on the latest research and personal observations, we have prepared for you a detailed article on trends in fintech 2021.
+It’s incredibly interesting to watch how the financial industry is changing.
+Over the past decade, there have been so many technological breakthroughs that have influenced our habits, given us more opportunities, and raised fintech to a new peak.
+Based on the latest research and personal observations, we have prepared for you a detailed article on top fintech trends in 2022.

 Table of contents: